Loading component...

 - A severe reprimand.

-- a Practice Review, within 12 months of the OPT determination date, or within an alternative timeframe set at the discretion of the General Manager Professional Conduct (GMPC).
+- The Member to successfully complete at their own cost a Practice Review, within 12 months of the OPT determination date, or within an alternative timeframe set at the discretion of the General Manager Professional Conduct (GMPC).
 Failure to complete the Practice Review within the specified period will result in the automatic forfeiture of Membership.

-- the CPA Australia online course “Navigating Risk: Strategies for Corporate Governance and Compliance (133021057)” or its equivalent and provide the GMPC with evidence of completion of the course by 30 June 2026.
+- The Member to successfully complete at their own cost the CPA Australia online course “Navigating Risk: Strategies for Corporate Governance and Compliance (133021057)” or its equivalent and provide the GMPC with evidence of completion of the course by 30 June 2026.
 Failure to comply with this direction will result in the automatic forfeiture of Membership.

 The Member was ordered to pay CPA Australia’s costs of $3,529.20.